binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/k8s.md

 More master nodes can be deployed. (i.e. one per AZ, actually three are recommended for production grade clusters)

-It will be something similar to what is stated [here](/user-guide/ref-architecture-aws/features/compute/k8s-kops/), but with one master and one worker.
+It will be something similar to what is stated [here](/user-guide/ref-architecture-aws/features/compute/k8s-kops/), but with one master, one worker, and the LB for the API in the private network.

 ![leverage-aws-k8s-kops](/assets/images/diagrams/aws-k8s-kops.png "Leverage"){: style="width:950px"}